WPManageNinja/wpsocialninja-docs/guide/notification-popup/notification-popup.md

 # Notification Popup

-With the most exclusive **Notification** **Popup** available in WP Social Ninja Pro, you can show off your social reviews in the most stylish way without any hassle and coding.
+With the most exclusive **NotificationPopup** available in WP Social Ninja Pro, you can show off your social reviews in the most stylish way without any hassle and coding.

 ## Notification Popup

 Let’s see how we can configure a new Notification Popup in just a few minutes.

-- To design a template, you need to go to the **Notification Popup**s tab first.&nbsp;
+- To design a template, you need to go to the **Notification Popup** s tab first.&nbsp;

 ![Notification Popup Section](/guide/public/images/notification-popup/notification-popup/Notification_popup-1.png)

 _Notification Popup Section_

-- Then, **click** on **Add New Popup** button to start designing a new Notification Popup.
+- Then, ** click** on **Add New Popup** button to start designing a new Notification Popup.

 ![Add New Popup Button](/guide/public/images/notification-popup/notification-popup/add-new-popup-button.png)